madisongarccia/Blog/_posts/2024-03-20-data-curation.md

 Now that I have gone through the steps of gathering useful job information from Indeed, in my next post, I can share my findings from conducting some exploratory data analysis.
 I hope to answer questions such as:

 * What jobs have the highest pay?
+* How likely am I to work remote versus in person?
 * Los Angeles is a big county, which cities have the highest pay?
-* How likely am I to work remote versus in person?

 Stay tuned to see what the data has to say regarding these topics of interest!
-Please reach out regarding potential areas for improvement or additional research topics I might want to consider moving forward.
+Please reach out with potential areas for improvement or additional research topics I might want to consider moving forward.